-Applying soil and crop nutrients to pastures in the fall will get you the most bang for your buck.
+Applying lime to soil and crop nutrients to pastures in the fall will get you the most bang for your buck.

 Livestock producers in much of the Southeastern U.S. have the good fortune of being able to grow abundant quantities of high-quality forages almost year round.

 But as with most things of value, this benefit comes with a cost.
 To produce these forages, you need to make sure all of the essential soil and plant nutrients are available when needed.

 Fall is the ideal time to take inventory of what your crop is going to require, advises Charles Hubbard, a regional agronomist for Southern States at Glen Allen, Va.
 It’s also the best time to apply lime, as well as phosphorus, potash and at least some nitrogen.
 That helps ensure the best results, and it saves both time and money.